 Trump and the ‘Bromance’ of Autocrats

-By: Jillian Schwedler, Professor of Political Science, Hunter College and the Graduate Center
+By: Jillian Schwedler, Professor of Political Science, Hunter College and CUNY Graduate Center

 President-Elect Trump Needs to Tell Congress to Do Its Job and Fix the Dysfunctional Budget Process